Inequalities of Brascamp-Lieb type on the Heisenberg group: Introduction

 Indeed, as mentioned previously, our starting point is recent work of F\"assler--Orponen--Pinamonti \cite{FOParxiv}, who, motivated by questions arising in the geometric measure theory of Heisenberg groups, had introduced the ``Loomis--Whitney'' variant of \eqref{E:main ml form}, in which

 and F\"assler--Pinamonti had established sharp $L^p$ bounds in \cite{FPmathz}.
 Though the form \eqref{E:main ml form}, with maps \eqref{E:LoomisWhitneyCase}, and its sharp or sharp-to-endpoints $L^p$ inequalities had implicitly appeared in prior work \cite{Littman73, StovallMultilin}, it had not previously been recognized as a variant of the Loomis--Whitney inequality, and this arrangement naturally raises the question of generalizations in the spirit of the Brascamp--Lieb inequalities.
-In \cite{bramati2019geometric}, Bramati used an analogue of the nonlinear heat flow to establish analogous inequalities in a wider class of groups (graded nilpotent Lie algebras), but with a more restrictive condition on the maps involved (the analogue of the case of geometric data from \cite{BCCTlong}).
-While some cases that we consider are already in \cite{bramati2019geometric}, our methods are quite different.
+Some related questions were posed in \cite{bramati2019geometric} in a wider class of groups (graded nilpotent Lie algebras).
+(See also \cite{FPmathz}.)